-RCA home, non-competition shoots are relaxed, and the AGB dress regulations are not enforced.
+RCA home shoots are relaxed so the AGB dress regulations are not enforced.

 Dress Code for Junior Nights

 RCA junior sessions are more relaxed, so we do not mind juniors wearing blue denim or branded clothing.

 Our preference is for all juniors to wear RCA club shirts which are available to purchase from the Junior Secretary.